Page Content

 Lead Clinical Educator, Arizona Campus

 Bobbi Jo Heon has been a cardiac sonographer since 2016 and joined the Echocardiography Program faculty in 2021.
-She graduated from Southeast Missouri State University in Cape Girardeau, MO, with a B.S. in Speech-Language Pathology.
+She graduated from Southeast Missouri State University in Cape Girardeau, MO, with a Bachelor of Science in Speech-Language Pathology.
 She graduated from the MCSHS Echocardiography Program in 2016 and the Advanced Cardiovascular Program in December 2021.

-Mrs. Heon is responsible for coordinating the student clinical experience and teaching clinical practicum courses, scan labs, and works with students in the clinical area.
+Mrs. Heon is responsible for coordinating the student clinical experience and teaching clinical practicum courses, scan labs, and works with students in the clinical area on the Arizona campus.
 She is also involved in training cardiology fellows the basics of cardiac ultrasound.
 She is the primary RSS coordinator for the Arizona Echocardiography Conference and is responsible for scheduling educational activities for CME credit for the Mayo Clinic School of Continuous Professional Development (MCSCPD).
 Her interests include 3-D echocardiography, strain-imaging, and stress echocardiography.
 In 2021, she was appointed the academic rank of Instructor in Medicine by MCCMS.
-She is currently preparing to take the registry examination to be credentialed as an advanced cardiac sonographer (ACS) by Cardiac Credentialing International (CCI).
+She is also credentialed as an advanced cardiac sonographer (ACS) by Cardiac Credentialing International (CCI) and is the Associate Program Director of the Advanced Cardiac Sonography program within MCSHS.

 Mary Wright, R.D.C.S